Esterka: Places

 Esterka Mound was situated on Rudawa river, more than 3 km to the northwest of Wawel Hill in the gardens of the royal palace at Łobzów.
-The mound was excavated at the end of 18th century on the initiative of King Stanisław August Poniatowski in the belief that it would contain Esterka's medieval grave.
+The mound was excavated at the end of the eighteenth century on the initiative of King Stanisław August Poniatowski in the belief that it would contain Esterka's medieval grave.
 The mound was completely destroyed in the 1950s during the construction of a sports stadium.